DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Transport of biological material (blood, cord tissue, placenta)

-Dedicated to every single client and within Switzerland: from the delivery room directly to the SSCB laboratories.
+Dedicated to each individual customer and within Switzerland: from the delivery room directly to the SSCB laboratories.

 Biological material is transported from the delivery room abroad for processing and initial cryopreservation.
-Only later is it imported in bulk to Switzerland for final storage, with transportation terms not always clearly defined in the contracts.
+Only later (if applicable) is it imported in bulk to Switzerland for final storage, with transport terms not always clearly defined in the contracts.

-Clear contracts: they indicate where processing and cryopreservation take place, with reference to standards and laboratories.
+Clear contracts: indicate where processing and cryopreservation take place, with reference to standards and laboratories.

 Exclusive treatment in Switzerland, in accordance with the Federal Act on Data Protection (FADP)